Efficient Estimation of Sensor Biases for the 3-Dimensional Asynchronous Multi-Sensor System: Introduction

 \subsection{Our Contributions}

-In this paper, we consider the 3-dimensional sensor registration problem, where more kinds of biases and noises are involved. {\black{Few works tackle the 3-dimensional registration problem except some notable works \cite{helmick1993removal,Ristic2003Sensor,Fortunati2011Least,Fortunati2013On}.
+In this paper, we consider the 3-dimensional sensor registration problem, where more kinds of biases and noises are involved.
+Few works tackle the 3-dimensional registration problem except some notable works \cite{helmick1993removal,Ristic2003Sensor,Fortunati2011Least,Fortunati2013On,Jiang2018}.
 However, all of these works assume that sensors work synchronously.
-In this paper, we consider a practical scenario that all sensors are biased and work asynchronously.
-The major contributions are summarized as below:}} \begin{enumerate} \item {\black{3-dimensional asynchronous sensor registration}}.
-We consider the sensor registration problem in a general scenario, {\black{where sensors work asynchronously in 3-dimension and all sensors are biased}}.
-Such scenario is more practical for real applications but has not been studied yet.
-Compared with most {\black{of existing researches}} which consider the 2-dimensional scenario, {\black{there are more kinds of sensor biases in the 3-dimensional scenario,}} i.e., polar measurement biases and orientation angle biases, which increases the intrinsic nonlinearity in {\black{the bias estimation problem.}}
+In this paper, we consider a practical scenario where all sensors are biased and work asynchronously.
+The major contributions are summarized as below:

+$\bullet$ \textbf{3-dimensional asynchronous sensor registration:} We consider the sensor registration problem in a general scenario, where sensors work asynchronously in 3-dimension and all sensors are biased.
+Such a scenario is of great practical interest but has not been well studied yet.
+Compared with most of existing researches which consider the 2-dimensional scenario, there are more kinds of sensor biases in the 3-dimensional scenario, i.e., polar measurement biases and orientation angle biases, which increases the intrinsic nonlinearity in the bias estimation problem.

-\item A weighted nonlinear least squares formulation.
-By assuming the a priori information that the target moves with a nearly constant velocity, we propose a weighted nonlinear LS formulation for the 3-dimensional asynchronous multi-sensor registration problem, which takes different practical uncertainties into consideration, i.e., noise in sensor measurements and dynamic maneuverability in the target motion.
-The proposed formulation {\black{can effectively incorporate}} the second-order statistics of different practical uncertainties {\black{by appropriately choosing the weight matrix}}, which {\black{enables it to efficiently handle situations with different uncertainties.}}
+$\bullet$ \textbf{A weighted nonlinear least squares formulation:} By exploiting the prior knowledge that the target moves with a nearly constant velocity, we propose a weighted nonlinear LS formulation for the 3-dimensional asynchronous multi-sensor registration problem, which takes different practical uncertainties into consideration, i.e., noise in sensor measurements and dynamic maneuverability in the target motion.
+The proposed formulation incorporates the covariance information of different practical uncertainties {\black{by appropriately choosing the weight matrix}}, which {\black{enables it to efficiently handle situations with different uncertainties.}}